tatsuyafujisaki/script-cheat-sheet/asdf-flutter.md

 asdf global flutter <version>
 ```

-## How to select a version of the Flutter plugin and create `.tools-versions`
+## How to select a version of the Flutter plugin and write it in `.tools-versions`
 ```shell
 asdf local flutter latest
 ```